shootismoke/mobile-app/README.md

 yarn start
 ```

 This app is created with Expo, using React Native.
-When you run `yarn start`, the packager will show, and you can either:
+When you run `yarn start`, the Expo packager will show, and you can either:

 - install the Expo app, scan the displayed QR code, and run the app on your mobile phone directly.
-- press `a` to open the Android simulator.
+- open the Android simulator.
-- press `i` to open the iOS simulator.
+- open the iOS simulator.

 All the code lives in the `App/` folder.
 The app itself is pretty small, so it should be fairly easy to navigate through the files.